-Above: The parts boxed up, checking everything before the install, and all of the tools that were used during the install (click to enlarge the thumbnails)
+Above: The parts boxed up, checking everything before the installation, and all of the tools that were used during the installation (click to enlarge the thumbnails)

 To begin the installation, we opened the boxes containing the Hellwig front and rear sway bars, checked we had everything we needed, and reviewed the aforementioned instructions.
 Will counted every nut, bolt, and bar and gave a thumbs up.
-By this point the truck was already on the lift and Ryan from CNM joined us for the install.
+By this point, the truck was already on the lift and Ryan from CNM joined us for the installation.
 Let’s do this.

 Above: The Chevy wheels and tires were removed prior to the installation